 Child Custody Attorneys Trusted by Texas Parents Like You

-Child Custody Attorneys Trusted by Texas Parents Like YouScroggins Law Group has over 100 years of combined firm experience, helping families in Dallas, Plano, Frisco, Flower Mound and other areas throughout North Texas find a way through the highly-charged emotions that come with settling child custody disputes.
+Child Custody Attorneys Trusted by Texas Parents Like YouScroggins Law Group has over 100 years of combined firm experience, helping families in Dallas, Plano, Frisco, and other areas throughout North Texas find a way through the highly-charged emotions that come with settling child custody disputes.
 We take the time to listen to your questions, provide thoughtful answers, respond quickly, and keep you informed of every development as it happens.
 We know you are trusting us with the future for you and your kids, and we take that responsibility very seriously.

 Partners Mark L. Scroggins and John Withers, Jr. are both *board-certified in family law by the Texas Board of Legal Specialization.
 Together with the dedicated professionals of Scroggins Law Group, we are confident in our ability to see you through this difficult journey and help you achieve the best possible outcome for everyone involved.
 Please give us a call to set up a private consultation.